taeoh-kim/Pytorch_Tutorial/1.Variable_and_Autograd/1.4.Autograd_Calculation_Linear_Regression/README.md

 In above result, previous gradient still remains.

-So we have to reset this for next step.
+So we have to reset this for the next step.

 After zero_grad, back-propagation and optimizer step,